Haverford station (SEPTA Metro)

-Haverford station is a SEPTA rapid transit station in Haverford Township, Pennsylvania.
-It serves the Norristown High Speed Line (Route 100) and is located at Haverford Road and Buck Lane.
-Local and express (but not limited) trains stop at Haverford.
+Haverford station is a SEPTA Metro rapid transit station in Haverford Township, Pennsylvania.
+It serves the M and is located at Haverford Road and Buck Lane.
+All trains stop at Haverford.
 The station lies near the campus of Haverford College and the Haverford School.
-The station lies 4.5 mi from 69th Street Terminal.
+The station lies 4.5 mi from 69th Street Transit Center.
 The station has off-street parking available.